-The contract will be signed by the external PhD candidate, the PhD supervisor and the dean of the Faculty Psychology and Educational Sciences or his mandated replacement.
+The contract will be signed by the external PhD candidate, the PhD supervisor and the dean of the faculty Educational Sciences or his mandated replacement.
 If relevant your employer will be asked to co-sign the contract.
 This is relevant, for example, if you want to carry out the research (partly) at your workplace, or if your employer allows you to do your research (partly) during working hours.
-This way you and the institute will have a guarantee that the research can be carried out and completed.
+This way you and the faculty will have a guarantee that the research can be carried out and completed.

 Example of an individual Education and Supervision Plan

-A detailed description of the PhD trajectory can be found in the Welten Institute PhD guide.
+A detailed description of the PhD trajectory can be found in the faculty Educational Sciences PhD guide.

-- Here you'll find the list of promotions at the Welten Institute and its predecessors CELSTEC and LOOK since 2002. [link]
+- Check out the list of past promotions at the faculty Educational Sciences and its predecessors Welten Institute, CELSTEC and LOOK since 2002.

 - A to-do list for the last phase of the PhD project.